angular-experts-io/modern-angular-workshop/exercise-backend/README.md

 - JavaScript private fields with `#` prefix
 - `inject()` based dependency injection
 - Injectable scoping to a lazy loaded feature (lazy injector) vs root injector
+- Declarative approach (to loading data in the component)
+- `httpResource` based declarative data fetching
-- TypeScript generics for typing of the HttpClient responses
+- TypeScript generics for typing of the `httpResource` responses
 - `toSignal` for subscription-less RxJs streams
 - `toObservable` for preventing race conditions when using signals
-- Declarative approach (to loading data in the component)
-- `httpResource` based declarative data fetching
 - `linkedSignal` based derived and writtable state
 - `HttpClient` based requests
 - RxJs flattening operators and error handling